ibm-cloud-docs/event-notifications/en-migration.md

 ![Replace SDK initialize](images/en-migration-apns-initialize.png "Replace SDK initialize"){: caption="Figure 25.
 Replace SDK initialize" caption-side="bottom"}

 There are additional fields like destinationID and apikey in new initialize() method.
-Visit this link <add link> for obtaining the apikey for client SDK.
+Visit this [link](https://cloud.ibm.com/docs/event-notifications?topic=event-notifications-service-access-management) for obtaining the apikey for client SDK.

 * Make changes in the device registration step
 If you are registering without userID